btorressz/lst_program/README.md

 # LST Program: Liquid Staking Token(lst_program)

-The **LST Program** is a Solana Program (smart contract) designed to facilitate liquid staking on the Solana blockchain.
+This **LST Program** is a Solana Program (smart contract) designed to facilitate liquid staking on the Solana blockchain.
 Users can stake their SOL tokens and receive **Liquidity Staking Tokens (LST)** as proof of their stake.
 LST tokens are fungible and can be utilized across the Solana ecosystem while users continue earning staking rewards.

 ---